alxdhuang/alxdhuang.github.io/_drafts/notes-of-the-c-programming-language-2nd-edition.md

 for (fahr = 0; fahr <= 300; fahr = fahr + 20)
     printf("%3.0f %6.1f\n", fahr, (5.0/9.0) * (fahr - 32.0));
 ```

+### 1.4 Symbolic Constants

+### 1.5 Character Input and Output

+> The model of input and output supported by the standard library is very simple.
+Text input or output, regardless of where it originates or where it goes to, is dealt with as streams of characters.
+A **text stream** is a sequence of characters divided into lines; each line consists of zero or more characters followed by a newline character.

+#### 1.5.1 File Copying

+Example: [`copy.c`](https://github.com/alxdhuang/knrc/blob/master/ch01/copy.c), a program that copies its input to its output one character at a time.